Smog Check and Car Inspection

 If your state does require a smog and emission check, DMV.org will provide the exact steps to take on how to be tested.

-Not only will you find whether the test is annual or biannual, but also where to go, how much you can expect to be charged, and what to do if your vehicle fails.
+Not only will you find whether the test is annual or biannual, but also help finding emissions test locations, how much you can expect to be charged, and what to do if your vehicle fails.
 Plus, if your state provides exemptions for older cars we'll list them, too.

 And because many state Motor Vehicle departments test in tandem with state environmental commissions, you'll also find phone numbers and website links to contact, just in case you need some technical advice.